 Of James Dyson’s first wife Frances (or Fanny), no two documents can even agree on the same family name.
-When poor Mrs Dyson died on 12 May 1850, she left her husband with three young children to care for.
-Into the void in Dyson’s life left by her departure eventually came the even younger Mrs Richard Edwards (junior).
+What is confirmed is that he exchanged her in for a newer, younger model, the still married Mrs Richard Edwards (junior).
 Her maiden name was Jane Develing.

 Now I am in a slightly tricky position when writing about Jane.
 I am a descendent of Frances, Dyson’s first wife.
 I also happen to be male.
 If I adopt my usual snarky tone with Jane’s story, am I opening myself up to accusations that I denying my family connection with her out of some (utterly-unearned) sense of genetic moral superiority?
 I might even be accused of blaming Jane for the ultimate fall from social grace of her husband and by extension the rest of his family.
 I could be blaming Jane for the crime of being a woman, and that would be bullshit.
 I could go in the other direction and say that Jane was a victim for being a woman in a man’s world, but while that argument might be made, but it also denigrates Jane’s character as someone who most definitely made her own choices in life.